bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

 Repositories
 ------------

 Once system is installed and rebooted, login, and disable firewall.
-Current stack does not support firewall configuration (but it is scheduled for later released).
+Current stack does not support firewall configuration on management nodes (but it is scheduled for later releases).

 .. code-block:: bash